FrankC01/pysui/samples/README.md

   -v, --version         Show pysui SDK version

 commands:
-  {active-address,addresses,new-address,gas,object,objects,rpcapi,committee,faucet,merge-coin,split-coin,split-coin-equally,transfer-object,transfer-sui,pay,paysui,payallsui,package,publish,call,events,txns}
+  {aliases,active-address,addresses,new-address,gas,object,objects,rpcapi,committee,faucet,merge-coin,split-coin,split-coin-equally,transfer-object,transfer-sui,pay,paysui,payallsui,package,publish,call,events,txns}
+    aliases             [NEW] Sui Address alias management
     active-address      Shows active address
     addresses           Shows all addresses
     new-address         Generate new address and keypair
-    gas                 Shows gas objects and total mist object              Show object by id
+    gas                 Shows gas objects and total mist.
+If owwner or alias not provided, defaults to active-address. object              Show object by id
-    objects             Show all objects
-    rpcapi              Show Sui RPC API information
+    objects             Show all objects.
+If owwner or alias not provided, defaults to active-address. rpcapi              Show Sui RPC API information
     committee           Show committee info for epoch
-    faucet              Get additional gas from SUI faucet merge-coin          Merge two coins together
-    split-coin          Split coin into one or more coins by amount split-coin-equally  Split coin into one or more coins equally transfer-object     Transfer an object from one address to another transfer-sui        Transfer SUI 'mist(s)' to a Sui address pay                 Send coin of any type to recipient(s) paysui              Send SUI coins to a list of addresses. payallsui           Send all SUI coin(s) to recipient(s) package             Show normalized package information
+    faucet              Get additional gas from SUI faucet.
+If owwner or alias not provided, defaults to active-address. merge-coin          Merge two coins together.
+If owwner or alias not provided, defaults to active-address. split-coin          Split coin into one or more coins by amount.
+If owwner or alias not provided, defaults to active-address. split-coin-equally  Split coin into one or more coins equally.
+If owwner or alias not provided, defaults to active-address. transfer-object     Transfer an object from one address to another.
+If owwner or alias not provided, defaults to active-address. transfer-sui        Transfer SUI 'mist(s)' to a Sui address.
+If owwner or alias not provided, defaults to active-address. pay                 Send coin of any type to recipient(s).
+If owwner or alias not provided, defaults to active-address. paysui              Send SUI coins to a list of addresses.
+If owwner or alias not provided, defaults to active-address. payallsui           Send all SUI coin(s) to recipient(s).
+If owwner or alias not provided, defaults to active-address. package             Show normalized package information
-    publish             Publish a SUI package
-    call                Call a move contract function
-    events              Show events for types
+    publish             Publish a SUI package.
+If owwner or alias not provided, defaults to active-address. call                Call a move contract function.
+If owwner or alias not provided, defaults to active-address. events              Show events for types
     txns                Show transaction information
 ```